nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 Third party systems should come back online.

 * * *
-**_SLA:_**  Once you have given your new supplier the 'go-ahead' to Go Live, your supplier has up to 2 working days to turn on your new system.
+**_SLA:_**  Once you have given your approval for Go Live, your supplier has up to 2 working days to attain Go Live.
 <br><em>(GP IT Futures Catalogue Solution Migration Process, p.
 18)</em>
 * * *
 <!-- [UPLIFT] added reference to Step 11 SLA from the Ancillary Document, p.
 18 -->